flutter/website/src/docs/get-started/flutter-for/android-devs.md

 blocking operation that causes the UI to freeze.
 Unlike Android, which requires you to keep the main thread free at all times, in Flutter, use the asynchronous facilities that the Dart language provides, such as `async`/`await`, to perform asynchronous work.
-You may be familiar with the `async`/`await` paradigm if you've used it in C#, Javascript, or if you have used Kotlin's coroutines.
+You might be familiar with the `async`/`await` paradigm if you've used it in C#, Javascript, or if you have used Kotlin's coroutines.